Post 2: Gratitude — The Essence of Islam

 The very first word God “speaks”, and by extension, the most important lesson He wants humans to understand — in this mind-boggling mystery in which we all found ourselves that we call life — is to be grateful.

-That’s it.
-That’s all!
 It is simply the realization of the immensity and beauty and perfection of all the gifts that God blessed us with by bringing us to life.
 In this wonderland, we call the Earth.
 In a much grander wonderland, called the Universe.
 And He does remind us that “He is the Cherisher and Sustainer of the Universe.”

-How about “Praise” though?
 Praise springs naturally from that realization.
 The hard part is the full realization, which is why it is the essence of gratitude.

 You see, if one believes in God, one must also believe that He created and therefore owns the entire Universe.
-But then, do you really think that the One — who can create the Earth and the Heavens with all its trillions of Galaxies and everything in them — is in need of our prayers?
+But then, do you really think that the One — who can create the Earth and the Heavens with all its hundred of billions of Galaxies and everything in them — is in need of our prayers?
 Or needs our money to give to charity?
 Or us fighting wars for him?
 Or us trying to convert people to his religion?

 Of course, not.